 The drink also provides a rich source of polyphenols, which may potentially offer some benefits.
 However, there is no strong research from human trials on the potential effects of polyphenols in rosemary (42, 43).

 Senna belongs to a large group of flowering plants, possibly originating in Egypt.

-The plant now grows throughout the world's tropical regions, and senna tea is a semi-popular drink that offers a few health benefits (and concerns).
+The plant now grows throughout the world’s tropical regions, and senna tea is a semi-popular drink that may offer some potential benefits (and concerns).

-Taste-wise, it is much more bitter than other teas in this list.
+Taste-wise, it is much more bitter than most of the other teas on this list.

-Notably, the tea is approved by the FDA as a non-prescription laxative, and it contains active chemical compounds (anthraquinones) that help to relieve occasional constipation (42).
+Notably, the tea is approved by the FDA as a nonprescription laxative, and it contains active chemical compounds (anthraquinones) that can help to relieve occasional constipation (44).

 However, it’s important to realize that senna is classed as a ‘stimulant laxative’.
 In other words, this means that it irritates the stomach lining to stimulate bowel movements.

-By its very nature, this suggests we shouldn't consume the tea in the long-term.
-For one thing, animal studies show that long-term consumption of senna causes intestinal hyperplasia, a known risk factor for gastric cancer (43).
+By its very nature, this suggests we shouldn’t consume the tea in the long term.
+For one thing, animal studies show that long-term consumption of senna can potentially cause intestinal hyperplasia, which is a known risk factor for gastric cancer (45).

 Sencha is a common variety of Japanese green tea.